Pat8998/Le-site-DLMQT/README.md

-#Le-site-DLMQT
+#Le-site-DLMQT#
-##TODO list :
+##TODO list :##
- - make the buttons (connected) so they call dsiconnect(device) or smth similar
+ - make every cell of the table some kind of button that copies the content of the cell
- - make every cell of the table some kind of button that copies the conent of the cell
+ - allow multiple divices at once (for websocket)